CROUSTINA SD-ZF2010KXF - Bread maker PANASONIC - Free user manual and instructions

 ■ To avoid damaging their ceramic coating, please follow the instructions below:

-- If bread sticks to bread pan and is difficult to be taken out, leave the bread pan for 5 minutes—10 minutes to cool.
+• If bread sticks to the bread pan and is difficult to remove, leave the bread pan for 5–10 minutes to cool.
 Turn the bread pan upside down using oven gloves (see P. GB12).
-Tap holding both hands onto a clear cooking surface covered with kitchen towel until the bread comes out.
+Tap it with both hands onto a clean cooking surface covered with a kitchen towel until the bread comes out.

-- The kneading blade may remain stack in the bread.
-If still remains, wait for the bread cool down and take it out before slicing.
+• The kneading blade may remain stuck in the bread.
+If it still remains, wait for the bread to cool down and take it out before slicing.

-Use the soft sponge when cleaning the bread pan and the kneading blade.
+• Use a soft sponge when cleaning the bread pan and the kneading blade.
 Do not use anything abrasive such as cleansers or scouring pads.

-- Hard, coarse or large ingredients such as flours with whole or ground grains, sugar, or the addition of nuts and seeds may damage their ceramic coating.
-If using large chunk of ingredient, break or cut into small pieces.
-Please follow the information of Additional Ingredients (see P. GB9) and the recipe quantities stated.
+• Hard, coarse, or large ingredients such as flours with whole or ground grains, sugar, or the addition of nuts and seeds may damage the ceramic coating.
+If using large chunks of ingredients, break or cut them into small pieces.
+Please follow the information on Additional Ingredients (see P. GB9) and the recipe quantities stated.

-- Use only supplied kneading blade for this appliance.
+• Use only the supplied kneading blade for this appliance.

 The bread pan, kneading blade, and bread may be very hot after baking.
 Always handle with care.